2015 Report CardRead our 2015 Report Card for Blumenthal »

 View All » (including bills from previous years)

-From Jan 2011 to Feb 2015, Blumenthal missed 16 of 1,206 roll call votes, which is 1.3%.
-This is better than the median of 1.6% among the lifetime records of senators currently serving.
+From Jan 2011 to May 2016, Blumenthal missed 18 of 1,570 roll call votes, which is 1.1%.
+This is on par with the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: